-If you are using a CDN to speed up your site, they could in rare cases also slow it down somewhat.
+If you are using a content delivery network CDN to speed up your site, they could in rare cases also slow it down somewhat.

 Websites that have lots of CDN-hosted CSS may take longer to load as these different files must be loaded before the page renders properly.
 Combining the files into one will help reduce load time as there are fewer things to load.

 You can use the CSS delivery tool to view all the CSS there is on your webpages.
 This tool also shows the type or category of each CSS file.

 Ways for Combining External CSS files in the WordPress site

 1. Copying and pasting all CSS in a single file

 This method of combining CSS might seem very simple, but it is very effective.
 Let’s assume you have about five CSS files on your WordPress site.
 You need to open up the first of them in your editor as you will be making changes to it.
 Next thing you need to do is copy out the content of the others and paste them in the first file respectively.
 This will give you a single CSS file.